hanshuebner/xirtam/README.md

 Please see http://www.waitingforfriday.com/?p=827 for detailed documentation about SmallyMouse2

-## Author
+## Authors

-SmallyMouse2 is written and maintained by Simon Inns.
+SmallyMouse2 was written and maintained by Simon Inns.
+It was adapted to xirtam by Hans Hübner.

 ## License (Software)